 The Last Weekend - Sugarloaf!

-The last weekend of lift-served skiing in the east used to bring me to central Vermont in the latter days of May, but in recent years, the resort I grew up skiing has stepped up the plate and offered the latest and best skiing in the east.
+The last weekend of lift-served skiing in the east used to bring me to central Vermont in the latter days of May, but in recent years, the resort I grew up skiing has stepped up to the plate and offered the latest and best skiing in the east.

 Sugarloaf may not get as much snow as some Vermont resorts, but with a high altitude and a colder winter, the snow last longer.
 So come this weekend, myself and a bunch of friends will pack out skis, food, and netbooks, and head for Maine’s western mountains for a rite of spring and what is hopefully a glorious conclusion to an epic season!